vyh/NPP_Languages/README.md

 ## Installing

-    1. Go to View > User-Defined Dialogue...
+    1. Go to View > User-Defined Dialogue... (or Language > Define your language...)
     2. Click Import...
     3. Select the language xml file and click Open
     4. Restart Notepad++